 Touring Iceland’s Ring Road by campervan is a little different from what you’d experience in a car.
 You’ll need to weigh the pros and cons of both before making your choice, but we can promise you there are plenty of advantages to the campervan option.

 Here’s what you need to know if you plan to cruise the Ring Road with this mode of transportation.

 Let’s start with the obvious: when you choose a campervan, you’ll be carrying your home with you, eliminating the need to find proper accommodation.
 This also makes it much easier to keep track of costs.

-With a campervan, you won’t have to work out what each night’s hotel or guesthouse is going to cost or concern yourself with fluctuating supply and demand – remember accommodation gets pricier as it sells out, but travelers don't always want to tie themselves down to a firmed up itinerary months in advance.
+With a campervan, you won’t have to work out what each night’s hotel or guesthouse is going to cost or concern yourself with fluctuating supply and demand – remember, accommodation gets pricier as it sells out.
+Still, travelers don't always want to tie themselves down to firmed-up itineraries months in advance.

 Instead, you’ll have already taken care of a significant majority of your accommodation budget with the money you’ve shelled out on your campervan rental.
 Allow a little extra for campsites and you’ll be surprised just how cost-effective it can be.
 Additionally, the fact that you can easily self-cater helps you save on eating out, though you’ll probably still want to treat yourself to restaurant meals occasionally.